Trusted WordPress tutorials, when you need them most.

 Another way to engage your readers after they read a post is to display a list of popular posts after each article.
 This will allow your readers to see your best content rather than just the previous and next published articles.

 Your popular posts contain your most successful content.
-Displaying them to your visitors will build trust, improve social proof, and ensure that your visitors stay on your website longer.
+Displaying them to your visitors will help increase your pageviews and boost user engagement.

 MonsterInsights’ Popular Posts Widget offers a wide range of attractive themes and a lot of customization options.